rednafi/fastapi-nano/README.md

 ## Modify & Use the Template

-* You can put your own API logics in the shape of `api_a` and `api_b` directories.
-Rename these folders or add additional directories according to your needs.
+* You can put your own API logics in the shape of `api_a` and `api_b` packages.
+Rename these folders or add additional directories if you need more APIs.

 * Then expose the APIs in the `routes/views.py` file.
 You may choose to create multiple `views` files to organize your endpoints.

-* This template uses basic password based authentication and it's easy to change that according to your need.
-FastAPI docs has a comprehensive list of [authentication options](https://fastapi.tiangolo.com/tutorial/security/) and instructions on how to use them.
+* This template uses basic password based authentication and it's easy to change that.
+FastAPI docs has a comprehensive list of the available [authentication options](https://fastapi.tiangolo.com/tutorial/security/) and instructions on how to use them.

-* During deployment, you might need to change the host name and port number.
+* During deployment, you may need to change the host name and port number.
 To do so, just change the values of `HOST` and `PORT` variables under the `environment` section in the `docker-compose.yml` file.

 * Here, containerization has been done using FastAPI author's `python3.8-slim` based [uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) image.
-You might want to use a different base image that caters your usage.
+You may want to use a different base image that caters your usage.
 A few viable options are listed [here](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#tiangolouvicorn-gunicorn-fastapi).

 * Although this template uses [sensible](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#tiangolouvicorn-gunicorn-fastapi) `Uvicorn-Gunicorn` defaults, it exposes a few configs under the `environment` section in the `docker-compose.yml` file.
 Should you choose to tinker with them, you can do it there.
-Also, you can use a custom `Gunicorn` config file and point the location of the `custom_gunicorn_conf.py` in the `GUNICORN_CONF` variable.
+Also, you can use a custom `Gunicorn` config file and point the location of the `custom_gunicorn_conf.py` file in the `GUNICORN_CONF` variable.

 ## Stack